 A family or individual who reports income at or below the poverty line can receive a three-day supply of nutritionally-balanced food up to once a month from our location at 1800 28th St., between 11:30 a.m. and 3 p.m. each weekday.
 Families with small children also receive non-food items such as diapers, baby food and formula.

 Eligibility: Anyone who lives in Sacramento County and reports that they or their dependents are living at or below the federal poverty line.
-Adults are asked to show photo identification and medical IDs or birth certificates for all dependents.
+Adults are asked to show identification (with a birth date) for all dependents.

 CalFresh helps low-income people purchase the food they need for good health and nutrition.
 Nationwide the program is known as SNAP (Supplemental Nutrition Assistance Program).